vplasencia/semaphore-foundry-hardhat/README.md

-# Semaphore Foundry-Hardhat template
+# Semaphore-Foundry-Hardhat template

 This is a sample Semaphore project that can be used as a template.
+It uses Hardhat in a Foundry project.

 ## Clone the repository